 The ways to do this and the situations in which child custody comes up are varied.
 What follows is an overview of the process of petitioning for and receiving an Order from a Texas Court regarding child custody.

 What is Child Custody in Texas?

 First and foremost, what is commonly referred to as “child custody” is known in the laws of our State as “conservatorship.”

 Conservatorship actually has more to do with rights and duties to a child than possession and access to the child.

 These rights include the right to make decisions regarding the child’s wellbeing:

 - duties to support and protect the child’s physical safety

-Even if you are not in possession of the child at this very moment, all parents have certain rights and duties to their child.
+Even if you do not have a child at this very moment, all parents have certain rights and duties to their child.

-In many divorce or child custody cases, the rights and duties of the parents are agreed upon in a fairly amicable fashion.
+In many divorce or child custody cases, the parents' rights and duties are agreed upon in a fairly amicable fashion.

 Joint or Sole Managing Conservatorship?